-This patch contains four new EHR components:
+This patch contains four new Electronic Health Record (EHR) components:

 - Ages and Stages Questionnaire (ASQ)

 - Pediatric Growth Grids

-- A full set of guidelines for anticipatory guidance, screening exams, lab tests, etc.
+- A full set of guidelines for anticipatory guidance, screening exams, laboratory tests, etc.

 - Well child patient education

-In addition there is a desktop Knowledgebase Management Component that is available only to the lead pediatric provider(s).
-This component helps manage the all of the guidelines that are applied between birth and age 21.
+In addition, there is a desktop Knowledgebase Management Component that is available only to the lead pediatric provider(s).
+This component helps manage the all the guidelines that are applied between birth and age 21.